IanTeda/ianteda.github.io/src/_drafts/2016-04-08-mental-models.md

 > Man seeks for himself a simplified and lucid image of the world.
 > <cite> -- Albert Einstein</cite>

+Mental models are a simplification of how the world around us works.
+Our brains use them to make sense of things.
+They are an [abstraction](https://en.wikipedia.org/wiki/Abstraction) of reality, a simplification of an incomprehensibly complicated world.
+They need to simply because of our limited cognitive capabilities and brain power.

+Mental models are a set of tools (maps) our brains use to think and make decisions.
+A personal algorithm to process and make sense of the world around us.
+We use them to predict the results of our (or other peoples) actions.
+Since they are a simplifications they don't always hold true for all situations, contexts or moment in time.
+Because they represent (model) what is explicitly true, but not what is explicitly false.
+The world around us is continually changes, so should our mental models.

+> If all you have is a hammer, everything looks like a nail.
+> <cite> -- Abraham Maslow</cite>

+Mental models are formed either through direct, or shared experience.
+They can be seen in our prejudices, beliefs, folklore and proverbs.
+Why do people with more experience get the job?
+Because they have more mental models to guide them.
+When your set of mental models is limited, so is your potential for finding a solution.

 > The image of the world around us, which we carry in our head, is just a model.
 Nobody in his head imagines all the world, government or country.
 He has only selected concepts, and relationships between them, and uses those to represent the real system.
 > <cite> -- Jay Wright Forrester</cite>

-### Promise (why)
-Mental models are a simplification of how the world around us works.
-They are an [abstraction](https://en.wikipedia.org/wiki/Abstraction) of reality.
+The decision maker without a mental model to apply is overwhelmed [^creative-advatage], we cannot function without them.
 We abstract away complexity and understanding when we hire a plumber, visit a doctor or hirer a lawyer.

-A model is an abstraction or simplification of a system

-Being simplifications they don't hold true for all situations, contexts or time.
-But they don't need to correct all of the time to be useful.
-They simplify the world without ignoring useful information.

-The model is less complex than the real world.
-If you do this, this happens.

-The decision maker without mental models to apply is overwhelmed [^creative-advatage], we cannot function without them.

-They simplify an incomprehensibly complicated world.
-The need to simplify arises from our limited cognitive capacities.

-They help us determine how to take advantage of opportunities and how to hedge risks.
-They help us spot problems and work out solutions.
-Mental models and the rules of conduct generated from them-whether explicit or implicit-are at the core of most man- agers' reasoning processes.
+Why?
+Because it would take a long time to retain all the knowledge and skills needed.
+It is the same with mental models.

-There are four general problems associated with mental models and their use: First, they can be wrong because they are limited by the simplifications that made them useful.
-Second, they can be improperly used.
-Third, they can lead to wrong answers if fed by incorrect information.
-And fourth, their effectiveness is rarely assessed
+Over at [Creative Advantage](http://www.createadvantage.com/glossary/mental-model) they list four general problems to be aware of with mental models and their use:

+* First, they can be wrong because they are limited by the simplifications that made them useful
-Mental models represent explicitly what is true, but not what is false.

-Mental models are formed either through direct, or shared experience.

-Mental models are the set of tools that you use to think.
+* Second, they can be improperly used
+* Third, they can lead to wrong answers if fed by incorrect information
+* Fourth, their effectiveness is rarely assessed.

-A lot mental models can be found in proverbs "If all you have is a hammer, everything looks like a nail".
-When your set of mental models is limited, so is your potential for finding a solution.
-The more you master a single mental model, the more likely it becomes that this mental model will be your downfall.

-Collection of mental models overlab (ven diagram).
-Knowledge is about connections
+The more you master a single mental model, the more likely this mental model will be your downfall.
+Knowledge is about connections, connections between mental models.
+Wisdom is the application of knowledge.

-Mental models allow a person to predict the results of his actions.
-They include only enough information to allow accurate predictions.

-### Paint the picture (vivid)

-### Provide evidence, back up (authority)

-### Call to action, what now (now what)

-### References (it isn't just my opinion)
+### Footnotes

 * [^creative-advatage]: [Mental Model](http://www.createadvantage.com/glossary/mental-model)
 * [Mental model](https://link.me)